tidbyt/community/apps/obliquestrategies/README.md

 No configuration is required.

 All credit goes to Brian Eno and Peter Schmidt, as well as to Maksim Morozov who's [exceptional web version](https://www.oblique.pouruntemps.com) inspired this creation.
+Oblique Strategies Copyright © 2023 Brian Eno & Peter Schmidt.
+All rights reserved.